muditpathak8/playground/README.md

   reports the JUnit XML results files in the `--results-dir`.
 The alpha Artifact's tests are written using the Ruby MiniTest framework.
 In this framework, (and most others), it is easy to also output the test results in the JUnit XML format.
 See line 7 of [test/test_base.rb](test/test_base.rb)
-- Refresh the `playground-prod` Environment at https://app.kosli.com and verify it shows the new `playground-alpha` image running.
+- Refresh your `playground-prod` Environment at https://app.kosli.com and verify it shows the new `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit
 - Open the latest Trail in the `playground-alpha-ci` Flow and verify
   - Its commit-sha name matches the commit in the latest `aws-prod` Snapshot